 Research programs at VIMS extend from inland watersheds to the open ocean, with primary emphasis on estuarine and coastal science and issues such as water quality, habitat conservation and restoration, fisheries management, aquaculture, effects of climate change, human health risks, and coastal flooding.
-Extending past the the near-shore focus, many of our faculty also conduct research in the open oceans and at the poles.
+Extending past the near-shore focus, many of our faculty also conduct research in the open oceans and at the poles.
 Our emphasis on interdisciplinary research brings perspectives from a variety of disciplines to the search for new knowledge.

-Many VIMS research programs produce results that have direct application to resource management and policy development at state, regional, federal, and international levels.
+Many VIMS research programs produce results that have direct application to resource management and policy development at the state, regional, federal, and international levels.
 There is, and has always been, a focus on "science for solutions" at VIMS.
 The varied research foci and approaches provide School of Marine Science students with a wealth of opportunities and experiences that facilitate learning and discovery and prepare them with the skills and training they need to become leading professionals in the field.

-Students in our graduate program may also interact with faculty and staff of our Aquaculture and Genetics Breeding Technology Center (ABC), Center for Coastal Resource Management (CCRM), Marine Advisory Services Program (MAS), and Eastern Shore Laboratory (ESL), as well as our federal partners—the Chesapeake Bay National Estuarine Research Reserve (CBNERR) and Virginia Sea Grant (VASG).
+Students in our graduate program may also interact with faculty and staff of our Aquaculture and Genetics Breeding Technology Center (ABC), Center for Coastal Resource Management (CCRM), Marine Advisory Program (MAP), and Eastern Shore Laboratory (ESL), as well as our federal partners—the Chesapeake Bay National Estuarine Research Reserve (CBNERR) and Virginia Sea Grant (VASG).